2026-06-03

 .json plan files and opens plan comparison.
 Detailed

 Check Survivor Safety Visible only when planning for a couple and both start/end ages cross the age-75 safety check window.
 Runs survivor safety analysis.
-Detailed workflow is covered in Section 19 (Check Survivor Safety).
+Detailed workflow is covered in Check Survivor Safety.

 Load retirement parameters from a file Loads saved plan parameters from file and resets current results.